 - Listing: popular articles and articles listed by category

 - Article: award-winning articles, articles with significant social traffic or newly published

 - Author: featured author modules to showcase the most prolific and popular authors on the site

 - Promotional: containers reserved for company-related promotion, such social media buttons, sponsored articles or ads

 The Most-Read Page

 Articles on HubPages were the most valuable pages, responsible for a large percentage of traffic and revenue.
-HubPages wanted to maintain the look of a unified brand across all of the sites, at least for the time being.
-The primary design goals for this page were to improve readability while maintaining performance.
+HubPages wanted to maintain the look of a unified brand across all of the sites.
+The design goals for this page were to improve readability while maintaining performance.
 We would measure this evaluating engagement metrics on Google Analytics as well as change in NPS.

 I used Balsamiq to quickly create wireframes.
 The speed of using Balsamiq is great for fast iteration and communication among interdisciplinary teams.
 Its stripped-down, minimal design communicates the state of the prototype clearly and narrows discussions to content hierarchy and layout rather than visual details.